Life Is Strange 2: Development

 Writing the characters was a challenge for lead writer Jean Luc-Cano, who first wrote the story with a team in French, and the script was then passed to American writer Christian Divine who helped refine its tone and accuracy.
 Unlike the first game, which gives an ample amount of time for characters to develop, characters in the sequel have to be introduced quickly due to the road film structure.
 The players must decide if they should trust these characters within a short period of time.
 Like the first game, animal symbolism is featured heavily in this game, as the team believed that these animal symbols and metaphors help to "[bring] something visual for players".
 (Note: Throughout the game, Sean and Daniel are referred to as the "wolf brothers".)

-One of the game's main themes is education: Sean must be a role model for Daniel, who will learn from Sean and follow what he does.
-Ultimately, Daniel's actions and personality are tied to the player's decisions throughout the game.
-While Daniel's telekinetic powers are not the game's focus, its inclusion allows players to understand the consequences of their actions, such as how Daniel utilizes his powers is directly linked to how Sean nurtures him.
-The game's ending is reflective of what Daniel learns from Sean throughout the five episodes.
-The team did not create a perfect ending for the characters because such an ending is often non-existent in the real world.
+One of the story's central themes is education: Sean must choose what kind of example he wants to be for Daniel, who will learn from him and follow what he does.
+Daniel's telekinesis may not be the game's primary focus, but its inclusion helps players understand the far-reaching consequences of their influence on another person, since the way these powers are later used is directly tied to Sean's lessons.
+The game's endings are the ultimate reflection of what Daniel learns from Sean over the course of all five episodes.
+The team did not create a perfect ending for the characters because, in the real world, such an ending is practically impossible to achieve.
 To ensure that the educational aspect of the game is genuine, the team read books and documents produced by psychologists and sociologists to gain more insight.
-The team also spent an extensive amount of time developing Daniel's artificial intelligence to ensure that he is "believable, sensible, and sometimes super-cute".
-The developers recognised that brotherly bonding is rarely perfect and relationships between siblings can be tense.
-Sean, as a teenager, wants to find people around him to develop his own life and does not want his younger brother around him.
-Throughout the game, players need to balance Sean's personal interests, like spending time with the new characters Sean meets, with caring for Daniel.
-The team spent a lot of time finding the right balance to ensure that the relationship between the two brothers are not obnoxious and that players do not grow to dislike Sean as the story progresses.
+The team also spent an extensive amount of time developing Daniel's artificial intelligence to make him "believable, sensible, and sometimes super-cute".
+The developers recognised that brotherly bonding is rarely perfect and relationships between siblings can be complicated.
+Sean, as a teenager, yearns to find people around him to develop his own life and seldom wants everything to revolve around his younger brother.
+Throughout the game, players must navigate this tension between Sean's personal interests, like spending time with new characters, and taking care of Daniel.
+The team spent a lot of time finding the right balance to ensure that the relationship between the two brothers does not feel obnoxious and that players do not grow to dislike Sean as the story progresses.
 Cano used his own personal experience interacting with his elder brother and daughter while developing the brotherhood relationship between Sean and Daniel, as well as the educational aspect of the game.